a charming city to call home

 WELCOME TO FRANKLIN

 Located just south of Nashville, Franklin is a beautiful town with a historic past and a promising future.
 The city was founded in 1799 and serves as the county seat of Williamson County.
 Franklin has won many awards and honors over the years, including “Best Southern Town” and a top “Business-Friendly City.”
-In August 2020, the city was given one of the ten “All-American City” awards in the United States.
+In August 2020, the city was given one of the ten “All-America City” awards in the United States.
 Franklin has also been recognized by the National Civic League for its inclusive efforts toward promoting health, well-being, and strong relationships among residents, businesses, and local leaders.

 A RICH SOUTHERN HISTORY